SK3Artemis/bitburner-scripts/README.md

-# Broken rn
-# can't be bothered to fix it
+# Broken rn, can't be bothered to fix it

 # Downloading the whole repository